Debiased inference for a covariate-adjusted regression function: Introduction

 As is the case for an ordinary regression function, nonparametric inference for the covariate-adjusted regression function is a challenging task.
 The bias of smoothing-based methods is not asymptotically negligible when the bandwidth is chosen to optimize the rate of convergence of the estimator.
 This bias complicates the task of obtaining valid inference.
 Some authors have argued for interpreting confidence sets constructed based on the resulting limit theorems as valid for a \textit{smoothed} parameter \citep{wasserman2006all, Kennedy2016ptwisecte}.
-An alternative approach is to choose the bandwidth to go to zero faster than the optimal rate to guarantee that the bias goes to zero faster than the variance, which is called \textit{undersmoothing} \citep{vanderLaan2018, colangelo2020double, semenova2021debiased}.
+An alternative approach is to choose the bandwidth to go to zero faster than the optimal rate to guarantee that the bias goes to zero faster than the standard deviation, which is called \textit{undersmoothing} \citep{vanderLaan2018, colangelo2020double, semenova2021debiased}.
 While this approach theoretically allows valid inference, it yields a suboptimal rate of convergence for the estimator.
 Furthermore, there is little guidance about how to select a bandwidth for undersmoothing in practice beyond ad-hoc methods.
+For instance, a common approach to undersmoothing is to divide the bandwidth selected by cross-validation or another method by a sequence going to infinity slowly with $n$, such as $n^{1/10}$, $\log(n)$, or $\log(\log(n))$.
+However, the specific choice of this sequence impacts the finite-sample performance of the estimator and confidence intervals, and there is no consensus on which sequence to use in any given situation.
+It is therefore both theoretically and practically valuable to develop asymptotically valid inference procedures that do not require undersmoothing.

 Recently, \citet{Calonico2018} proposed a method of bias correction for density and regression functions estimated using kernel smoothing.
 Bias correction in the context of kernel smoothing is challenging because the bias depends on the second or higher derivative of the true function, which is more difficult to estimate than the function itself \citep{wasserman2006all, hall1992effect}.
 However, \citet{Calonico2018} demonstrated that, via a careful choice of the bandwidth parameter of the bias estimator, it is possible to effectively debias kernel smoothing-based estimators.
 These estimators permit asymptotically valid inference without undersmoothing, and unlike undersmoothing, retain the optimal rate of convergence relative to the assumed smoothness of the true function.